Brismuth-Apps-LLC/bulk-texter-lite/support.md

-# Google Voice Bulk Texter Support
+# Bulk Texter Lite - Support

 ### Tips
 * To stop the bulk texter at any time, simply refresh the Google Voice tab.